lynn/toki-wile/README.md

    ¹ A "pronoun infix" in Ca is allowed *only when Ext is Ø*.
        * On a noun, they express a genitive: lenmwe = "lenwe mu", twallo = "twalo lu"
-       * On a verb, they express a subject: pwusni = "ni pwusi" ² NRM -l- is omitted if preceded by non-null Ext or before pronoun "m".
+       * On a verb, they express a subject: pwutni = "ni pwuti" ² NRM -l- is omitted if preceded by non-null Ext or before pronoun "m".
      This is equivalent to applying the substitutions sl→s kl→k pl→p lm→m.
 ```